shokupan

 • Roll the entire sheet into a tight log.
 Using a serrated knife, slice the dough into 12 rolls.

-• Spray a baking dish with cooking spray and let proof at room temperature for 45 minutes.
+• Spray a baking dish with non-stick, place the rolls into the dish, let proof at room temperature for 30 minutes.

 • Spread glaze evenly across all the rolls.